-Identity Deep Dive mit Shawn Lawson, Head of IT der Silicon Valley Bank
+Identity Deep Dive with Shawn Lawson, Head of IT at Silicon Valley Bank

 Shawn Lawson, head of IT at Silicon Valley Bank, has led a fascinating career in enterprise technology, including systems administration, networking, cyber security, and project management.
 His interest in information security began just before the big rise in eCommerce and before most of today’s industry and government data regulations.